 RF: Looking at it very crudely, definitely Kate and I had more of an affinity with words.
 It’s difficult to say you like writing a funding application, but we’re more into that.
 You know, you can find interesting things within that about wordplay and how you put your ideas succinctly, and Kate and I have always been people who’ve been interested in speaking and articulating our ideas if we have to present, et cetera.
 Rebecca probably sits quite more balanced on both sides of a numerical and written brain.
 Sofia very much likes numbers and maths.
 In the early days, when things were proportioned out, they were almost done from necessity.
 It was like: ‘Okay, if you have a handle on this and you have a handle on that, then, we’ll just keep going in those lanes.’
 After we’d done the ‘everyone doing everything’, it became a bit more fluid.
 It became a bit more in the lanes, but certain things would always be brought back to the group to be discussed.
 We stayed in those roles for a very long time because of some practical reasons.
 For example, I wrote the Arts Council applications after we had a producer phase out of helping us do that.
 Mainly because it’s so complicated and it requires so much particular language to do with the Arts Council and understanding the sector, I just kept going in that lane.
-We haven’t really – we went down to three last year, now Kate and I this year had a bit more – started to have conversations about how we re-divide.
-How it looks now is a current question.
+We haven’t really until recently – we went down to three last year, and now Kate and I this year started to have conversations about how we re-divide.
+How it looks now, is a current question.
 That isn’t from an admin point of view, but when it came to being in a studio, I guess, understanding ourselves personally as artists and what our own skills are has been really important, but we had lots of conversations of trying to break out of those roles, not just saying: ‘Okay, so, Rebecca and Sofia are really good at complex patterns in space, so they just do it.’
 You know, trying to make sure that we don’t just go: ‘Oh, it’s pattern time, it’s your go.

 [00:29:14] COLLABORATIVE STUDIO WORK

 RF: But I think in the moments where it comes to something, which is more equally-shared as a sort of interest and wanting to get into it, there’s a lot of starting a task, not really finishing it, passing it on, passing it back, looking at it together.
 It’s a really slow process of evolving with lots of different voices coming in, and then you don’t really know where the start point was.
 For example, in a written task, it might start from something that we’ve improvised in text in the studio, then the idea gets somewhat bashed out on a keyboard, then the laptop is passed to someone else and the task is writing questions, and then it’s passed back and changed.
-Those are the moments where it builds, and in movement, we’ll have one clear start point, and then we’ll do it loads of different ways, and then have discussions about, you know, what were the interesting bits, and then build it, then build it again, and then build it again.
+Those are the moments where it builds, and in movement, we’ll have one clear start point, and then we’ll do it loads of different ways, and then have discussions about, you know, what were the interesting bits, and then build again, and build again, and build again.
 Admin worked quite differently for a long time to studio, as it became more about the practicalities of getting stuff done.
 We don’t really like admin.
 So we haven’t wanted to spend loads of time unpicking how we do it, because we’d rather not do it.

 DR: In the studio, it’s more a matter of really collaborative authorship, where things get passed around.
 In terms of decision-making then, how does decision-making work in a situation like that?

 KC: There’s a lot of chat, there’s a lot of discussions.
 It’s a very slow process although I think we’ve got better at it over the years.
 When we first started in our first year and we had this programme Catapult, we had this luxury – which I think is a luxury for early-career artists – to have an Arts Council bid that basically allowed us playing time to test what the hell we were doing without really needing particularly an outcome.
 We did quite a lot of playing around.
-I think our first piece was made really differently to our second piece and we made a conscious effort to try and shake up our methods.
+I think our first piece was made really differently to our second piece, and we made a conscious effort to try and shake up our methods.

 DR: What were the names of the first and second pieces?

 KC: The first work is called This Really Is Too Much, and the second is This Is Not a Wedding.
 It was a coincidence that they both ended up with ’this’.
 The first one took a very long time to make because we really did do everything together.
 We didn’t really have anyone leading any of the processes – just the four of us were like: ‘What should we do now?
 Should we do this thing?
-Okay, maybe let’s do–’ – and we’d stop and discuss everything, all the time, before we made any decisions.
+Okay, maybe let’s do–’ – we’d stop and discuss everything, all the time, before we made any decisions.
 So it was a very, very slow process.
-The second piece, we made a conscious choice and this was through our own decision-making processes but also through doing various mentoring.
-Early on, we had some mentoring with Gillie Kleiman, who kind of forced us a bit – she makes very different work to us and forced us to shake up our processes quite a lot.
+The second piece, we made a conscious choice – and this was through our own decision-making processes but also through doing various mentoring.
+Early on, we had some mentoring with Gillie Kleiman, who kind of forced us a bit – she makes very different work to us – and forced us to shake up our processes quite a lot.
 We also did some with Kerry Nicholls, who again makes very different work to us.
 One of the things that we’d started testing in our second work, which we hadn’t done in our first, was allowing for there to be days in which one of us would be leading in it.
-It would still be a collaborative process between the director and the dancers but we would make a conscious choice that: ‘Okay, Tuesday is Rachel’s day, and Rachel’s going to come prepared for the whole day to lead us in tasks.
-We can shift and change the task and we can input in like suggesting ideas, but Rachel is making those choices and those decisions on that day.
+So it would still be a collaborative process between the director and the dancers but we would make a conscious choice that: ‘Okay, Tuesday is Rachel’s day, and Rachel’s going to come prepared for the whole day to lead us in tasks.
+We can shift and change the tasks and we can input in like suggesting ideas, but Rachel is making those choices and those decisions on that day.
 The next day would be someone else, and that person can take things from the previous day or they can come up with a totally new set of tasks.’
 And that would be the early process.
-Obviously, later on when we started, it became a bit more ‘all of us doing everything’ again, when we were sculpting the work together and structuring it.
-But in terms of the early days of research and development, we actually found that it works really well, because one of the things we found really difficult was to make this distinction – and we just couldn’t really do it in the first – between being the choreographer, director and being the performer and being able to have equal weight.
+Obviously, later on it became a bit more ‘all of us doing everything’ again, when we were sculpting the work together and structuring it.
+But in terms of the early days of research and development, we actually found that that worked really well, because one of the things we found really difficult was to make this distinction – and we just couldn’t really do it in the first – the distinction between being the choreographer, director and being the performer and being able to have equal weight.
 Because we were all doing everything, it felt quite difficult to be investing loads into your performance as a performer and your devising creative skills whilst also having a mind all the time on what the structure looked like: ‘What does it look like from the outside?
 What does it mean?
-Should we do this?’ – and it was so exhausting doing both.
+Should we do this?’ – it felt too much and it was so exhausting doing both.
 Apart from everything else, it was a way to give us a bit of a break and decide to be like: ‘Today, I’m not being a performer, I’m just being a director and I’m just having that head on.’
 Then the performers in this day can relinquish control of what it looks like.
-It also allowed us to go with ideas for longer and say yes to things, even if where originally, in our first work, we would stop things all the time and be like: ‘Ah, but what do you mean by this?
-Or where does this go?
+It also allowed us to go with ideas for longer and say ‘yes’ to things, even where originally, in our first work, we would stop things all the time and be like: ‘Ah, but what do you mean by this?
+Or where is this going?
 I’m not really sure about this idea.’
 We’d constantly be questioning and discussing things.
-This was the way in which we could, even if we weren’t sure about the idea, we didn’t have responsibility for that day, just go with it.
+This was the way in which we could just – even if we weren’t sure about the idea, we didn’t have responsibility for that day – we could just go with it.
 Then sometimes interesting things came out that we might have had shut down earlier, had we all been in the process together.